How My AI System Convinced Me to Hold a Funeral for Myself

 Like I was gliding above my own life.

-So I opened a ticket.
+So after the gym, on my way home, I opened a ticket.
 (Obviously.
 Why feel feelings when you can report them?)

 🗣 “Something’s weird.
 I feel… hollow.
 Like I’m missing someone.”